 In closing, I would cite these words from my annual report to the 1973 UUA General Assembly, words that could be spoken just as appropriately in this general assembly today: We in this denomination have confidence in a democratic process.
 We want to make known our determination to resist every government intrusion upon constitutional liberties and to encourage others also to resist.
 We, as a religious movement, are qualified by our nature, by our heritage, and indeed by our recent experience, to play a significant role at this time in our history to help resist and reverse the ominous trend affecting constitutional liberties.
 We can, and we will.

-AMY GOODMAN: Dan Ellsberg, why don’t you pick it up from there, and that is how what you did then relates to today.
-In the last few years, you have been calling for people, who like you 35 years ago were inside the system, to step outside and to release an equivalent of the Pentagon Papers.
+AMY GOODMAN: Dan Ellsberg, in the last few years, you have been calling for people, who like you 35 years ago were inside the system, to step outside and to release an equivalent of the Pentagon Papers.
 Do you think they exist—the papers and these people who could step forward?